Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: Discussion

 For our device, the tension of SiNx resonator is merely 80 MPa~\cite{Fink-16}, leading to comparatively lower quality factors ($\sim 3000$ on average), along with a dense distribution of SiNx modes (fig. 1d).
-An immediate improvement can therefore be towards increasing inbuilt tension of the SiNx resonator, so that one can resolve mode shapes distinctly and observe graphene induced interaction between SiNx modes of quality factors in excess of $10^6$, possibly in a quantum regime.
-With this improvement, the hybrid device proposed here can provide a new platform for generating nonlinearity induced mechanical squeezed states in precision measurements and for controlled nonlinear phase shifts in long lived mechanical bits of information, both in classical and quantum domains at room temperature.
+An immediate improvement can therefore be towards increasing inbuilt tension of the SiNx resonator, so that one can resolve mode shapes distinctly~\cite{Yang-19} and observe graphene induced interaction between SiNx modes of quality factors in excess of $10^6$, possibly in a quantum regime.
+With such improvements, the hybrid device proposed here can provide a powerful platform for generating mechanical squeezed states in precision measurements and controlled interactions of mechanical modes both in classical and quantum domains at room temperature~\cite{Reinhardt-16,Norte-16,Patil-15}.